mkhvsl/mv-users-api-test/README.md

 WordPress Users API Test Plugin is showing users table from API and is made using [inpsyde/modularity](https://github.com/inpsyde/modularity).

-inpsyde/modularityis a modular [PSR-11](https://github.com/php-fig/container) implementation for WordPress Plugins, Themes or Libraries.
+inpsyde/modularity is a modular [PSR-11](https://github.com/php-fig/container) implementation for WordPress Plugins, Themes or Libraries.

 ## Installation